bennacer860/bennacer860.github.io/source/_posts/2016-01-23-intoduction-to-dynamic-programming.markdown

 categories:
 ---

-As a big fan of programming puzzles i realized that the harder the problems get, the less equipped you are to solve them if you don't use dynamic programming techniques.
-I know it sounds very tounting and fency but Dynamic programming is not.
-It is not as elegant as Recusion and require most of the time additional data structure to solve intermediate solutions.
+As a big fan of programming puzzles, I realized that the harder the problems get, the less equipped you are to solve them if you don't use dynamic programming techniques.
+I know it sounds very taunting and fancy but Dynamic programming is not.
+It is not as elegant as Recursion and requires additional data structure to solve intermediate solutions most of the time.

-Wikipedia has a better definition than me and it is the folowing: `dynamic programming is a method for solving a complex problem by breaking it down into a collection of simpler subproblems, solving each of those subproblems just once, and storing their solutions - ideally, using a memory-based data structure`.
+Wikipedia has a better as follows: `dynamic programming is a method for solving a complex problem by breaking it down into a collection of simpler subproblems, solving each of those subproblems just once, and storing their solutions - ideally, using a memory-based data structure`.

-This is very iteresting.
-As software developer, don't we always try to break down all problems into a collection of simpler problems?
+This definition is very interesting.
+As a software developer, don't we always try to break down all problems into a collection of simpler problems?
 The answer is yes.
 Do we always try to store their solutions in a data structure?
-No so sure.
+Not so sure.

-In this post we will try to solve a very common problem (fibonacci sequence) in two ways and comment on how the methods of dynamic programming are more efficient.
+In this post we will try to solve a very common problem (ie Fibonacci Sequence) in two ways and demonstrate on how the methods of dynamic programming can be more efficient.

 ## The Recusive way
 This is the recursive way to solve it: